Azure waters, limestone cliffs: Tourists return to Afghan ‘Grand Canyon’ | Malay Mail

 “I’ve lived here for four years and each day when the water is warm enough I swim in the lake,” he said.

-Bamiyan was long one of the safest regions in Afghanistan and for the souvenir and craft merchants who line the route to the main lake, the return of local tourists is uplifting. — AFP
+Bamiyan was long one of the safest regions in Afghanistan and for the souvenir and craft merchants who line the route to the main lake, the return of local tourists is uplifting. — ETX Studio